-An Employer Identification Number (EIN) is a nine-digit number assigned by the IRS.
-It is used to identify the tax accounts of employers and certain others who have no employees.
-The IRS uses the number to identify taxpayers that are required to file various business tax returns.
-EINs are used by employers, sole proprietors, corporations, partnerships, non-profit associations, trusts, estates, government agencies, certain individuals, and other business entities.
+An employer identification number (EIN) is a nine-digit number assigned by the IRS.
+It's used to identify the tax accounts of employers and certain others who have no employees.
+The IRS uses the number to identify taxpayers who are required to file various business tax returns.
+EINs are used by employers, sole proprietors, corporations, partnerships, non-profit associations, trusts, estates of decedents, government agencies, certain individuals, and other business entities.
 If you already have an EIN and the organization or ownership of your business changes, you may need to apply for a new number.
-For more information, refer to Do You Need an EIN on the IRS.gov website, Publication 1635 (PDF), Understanding Your EIN, or call 800-829-4933.
+For more information, refer to Do You Need an EIN and Publication 1635 (PDF), Understanding Your EIN.

-Effective May 21, 2012, to ensure fair and equitable treatment for all taxpayers, the Internal Revenue Service limits Employer Identification Number (EIN) issuance to one per responsible party per day.
-This limitation is applicable to all requests for EINs whether online or by phone, fax or mail.
+To ensure fair and equitable treatment for all taxpayers, the IRS limits EIN issuance to one per responsible party per day.
+This limitation is applicable to all requests for EINs whether online, by telephone, fax, or mail.
 We apologize for any inconvenience this may cause.

-Online: The Internet is the preferred method to use when applying for an EIN and is available Monday - Friday, 7:00 a.m. to 10:00 p.m.
-Eastern Time.
-Visit www.irs.gov.
-The information submitted is validated during the online session.
-Once completed, an EIN is issued immediately.
-Taxpayers who apply online have an option to view, print, and save their EIN assignment notice at the end of the session.
-(Authorized third party designees will receive the EIN, however, the EIN assignment notice will be mailed to the applicant.)
-The online application is available for all entities whose principal business, office or agency, or legal residence (in the case of an individual), is located in the United States or U.S. Territories.
-Additionally, the principal officer, general partner, grantor, owner, trustor, executor, etc. must have a valid Taxpayer Identification Number (Social Security Number, EIN, or Individual Taxpayer Identification Number) in order to use the online application.
-The online application is not available to Third Party Designees or for entities with foreign addresses (including Puerto Rico).
-Visit www.irs.gov and search the term EIN for more information.
+Online - The Internet is the preferred method to use when applying for an EIN.
+The online EIN application is available Monday - Friday, 7 a.m. to 10 p.m.
+Eastern time.
+Once the application is completed, the information is validated during the online session, and an EIN is issued immediately.
+Taxpayers who apply online can download, save, and print their EIN assignment notice at the end of the session.
+(Authorized third party designees will receive the EIN; however, the EIN assignment notice will be mailed to the applicant.)
+The online application is available for all entities whose principal business, office or agency, or legal residence (in the case of an individual) is located in the United States or U.S. territories.
+The principal officer, general partner, grantor, owner, trustor, etc. must have a valid taxpayer identification number (social security number, EIN, or individual taxpayer identification number) in order to use the online application.
+The online application isn't available to third party designees or for entities with foreign addresses (including Puerto Rico).
+Search the term EIN on IRS.gov, for more information.

-By Mail: You may also obtain an EIN by completing the Form SS-4 and mailing it to the IRS service center address listed on the Form SS-4 Instructions.
+By Mail - You may also obtain an EIN by completing the Form SS-4 and mailing it to the IRS service center address listed on the Form SS-4 Instructions.
 Ensure that the Form SS-4 contains all of the required information.
+Send your completed Form SS-4 at least 4 to 5 weeks before you need your EIN to file a return or make a deposit.
 An EIN will be assigned and mailed to you within 4 to 5 weeks.